 Local forums act as part of local strategic frameworks to represent the needs of older Londoners and are supported in doing this by the Greater London Forum for Older People, a pan-London umbrella organisation.

 In 2011, Age UK London's Liaison Committee was successfully relaunched as the stakeholder forum Positive Ageing in London (PAIL).
 PAIL brings together London-wide and local organisations from both the voluntary and statutory sectors to consider age issues in London and agree common solutions.
 Recognised as the network of regional forums on ageing in different parts of England, PAIL provides valuable input into the Mayor's and UK Advisory Forums on Ageing.
-Visit the Positive Ageing in London website.

 London’s older people are very diverse in their cultures, faiths and lifestyles.
 The Greater London Authority expects that the number of London pensioners who are from black and minority ethnic (BME communities will rise to 21% by 2016 and 25% by 2021.
 Age UK London works with local community groups who represent different race and faith groups in London to support their work and involve them in our campaigning and influencing activity.